PHart3/2-groups-agda/README.md

   See `Two-groups/README.md` for details and for the license of the work inside this directory.

+- `Sinh/`

+  Our formalization of Owen Milner's proof of equivalence between pointed connected *n*-types (*n* > 1) and Sính triples.

+  See `Sinh/README.md` for details and for the license of the work inside this directory.

 - `Final/`

-  A single file containing the final biequivalence and equality.
+  A single file containing the final biequivalence and equality, Milner's equivalence, and the composite type equivalence between pointed connected 2-types and Sính triples.

   See `Final/README.md` for details and for the license of the work inside this directory.